 With the major fighting over in the West, Schofield received a brevet promotion to the rank of major general in the regular army on March 13, 1865.
 On April 26, 1865, they placed him in command of the Department of North Carolina.
 Schofield served in that capacity until June 21.
 When the Civil War ended, Schofield mustered out of volunteer service on September 1, 1866, but he continued to serve in the regular army.

 After the Civil War, Schofield served as a confidential diplomatic emissary to France from June 22, 1865, to August 16, 1866, negotiating the withdrawal of French troops from Mexico.
 Upon his return from abroad, Schofield served briefly as Secretary of War under President Andrew Johnson from June 1, 1868, to March 13, 1869.
 On March 4, 1869, officials promoted Schofield to major general in the regular army.
 From 1872 to 1873, Schofield worked on a special mission to assess the military value of the Hawaiian Islands and recommended that the United States establish a military base at Pearl Harbor.
 In 1876 Schofield became Superintendent of the United States Military Academy, where he remained until 1881.
 Upon leaving West Point, Schofield commanded the Military Division of the Pacific (1882-1883), the Division of the Missouri (1883-1886), and the Division of the Atlantic (1886-1888).

 On August 14, 1888, officials named Schofield as commanding general of the entire United States Army.

-Later that year, his first wife, Harriet, died on December 24.
-Schofield later married his second wife, Georgia Kilbourne, in 1891.
-In 1892,
+Schofield’s first wife, Harriet, died on December 24, 1888.
+Three years later he married his second wife, Georgia Kilbourne, in 1891.

 Congressional Medal of Honor Recipient